lukecivantos/bitcoin-webpage/README.md

 #### vendorMap.js

-Uses [Leaflet.js](http://leafletjs.com/) to create a map with various vendors from
+Uses [Leaflet.js](http://leafletjs.com/) to create a map with various vendors of bitcoing using the [CoinMap](https://coinmap.org/api/) Api.

 #### marketCap.js